Huskydog9988/Nonchalance/README.md

 > An interactive timeline of Nonchalance.
 From the New Noology Network, to the Jejune Institute, and everything else.

+## Deprication
+Timeline was depricated due to the creation of an offical timeline on [crystore](https://www.crystoreinc.com/).

 ### 🏠 [Homepage](https://huskydog9988.github.io/Nonchalance/)

 ## Prerequisites